MLB Thursday scores, highlights, updates, news: Nola bounces back for Phillies

 Milwaukee Brewers 4, Pirates 2 (box score)

-Arizona Diamondbacks at Colorado Rockies (GameTracker)
+Arizona Diamondbacks 10, Colorado Rockies 3 (box score)

 Houston Astros at Oakland Athletics (GameTracker)